Jillian Buriak

-Jillian M. Buriak FRSC is a Canadian chemist, currently a Canada Research Chair in Nanomaterials at University of Alberta and a Fellow of the Royal Society of Canada, American Association for the Advancement of Science (AAAS) and Royal Society of Chemistry.
+Jillian M. Buriak FRSC is a Canadian chemist, formerly a Canada Research Chair in nanomaterials at University of Alberta.
 She is known for her work developing flexible, lightweight solar cells made from nanoparticles.

-By spraying a plastic surface with nanomaterials, she's able to fabricate a transparent layer of electrode that acts as solar cells.
-Due to the flexibility, they could be incorporated onto different surfaces.
+Education and career

-She has an A.B. degree from Harvard University (1990) and a Ph.D. from Université Louis Pasteur (1995), Strasbourg, working on organometallic chemistry and catalysis.
+Buriak completed an A.B. degree at Harvard University (1990) and a Ph.D. at Université Louis Pasteur (1995), Strasbourg, working on organometallic chemistry and catalysis.
 She held a postdoctoral appointment at the Scripps Research Institute at La Jolla, California, working on self-assembly of nanostructures on surfaces.

 Buriak started her independent faculty career at Purdue University in 1997, was promoted to associate professor, with tenure, in 2001.
 In 2003, she joined the University of Alberta as a full professor.

 From 2003 to 2008, Buriak was on the Board of Reviewing Editors (BoRE) at Science (handling 7-10 papers per week).
 She was an associate editor at ACS Nano from 2009 to 2013 (handling >500 papers per year).
-In 2014, she was appointed as the editor-in-chief of Chemistry of Materials handling ~5000 papers per year.
+In 2014, she was appointed as the editor-in-chief of Chemistry of Materials, handling ~5000 papers per year.